 Selling Chasseur, our Little Harbor 54, was bitter sweet.
 She was a beautiful boat, sailed well, and had thousands of hours of my labor invested.
 Lets not even talk about the money.

 We bought her about ten years ago on the rebound from five years cruising with a J-44.
-Fun to sail, not so good a live aboard.
+The J was fun to sail, not so good a live aboard.
 Just too much comfort sacrificed for speed.
-On our trip to the Caribbean be had our first 200 mile day.
+On our trip to the Caribbean on the J we had our first 200 mile day.
 Winds 40 knots from behind us, seas 18-20 feet, speeds in the teens surfing on the backs of the waves.
 Just the jib.
-Exhilarating at the helm, a washing machine below deck. even in these conditions she would steer easily one-handed.
-You just had to remember to duck every seven seconds or so when the net green water cleared the dodger.
+Exhilarating at the helm, a washing machine below deck.
+Even in these conditions she would steer easily one-handed.
+You just had to remember to duck every seven seconds or so when the next wave of green water cleared the dodger.
 Lisa said, “..get a heavier boat”.
 So we went from 22,000 lbs to 75, 000 lbs.